radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 ## Data QC: Fastq format and FastQC
 Lead: Laura

-To start the terminal on the jupyter dashboard choose New->Terminal.
+To start the terminal on the jupyter dashboard, choose New>Terminal.
 ![png](images/Binder_Littleblackwindow.jpg)

 Here we'll use bash commands and command line arguments.
-You can find the most usefull commands on this [cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/).
+If you have trouble remembering the different commands, you can find some very usefull commands on this [cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/).
 Take a look at the contents of the folder you're currently in.
 ```bash
 $ ls